Adi52/duck-hunt/readme.md

 The Escape key enables and disables paused.

-### Sounds
+### Sounds :notes:

-All original sounds from the original Duck Hunt game are imported into the game.
+All sounds came from the original Duck Hunt game are imported into the game.
 Below the window game there is a volume panel where you can turn the sound down / up or off completely.

-## Availability
+## Availability :computer:

 The game is suitable only for desktop devices equipped with a mouse.
 There is no version for mobile devices.